-The Company expects its capital resources to be sufficient to carry out its planned exploration expenditures and cover operating costs through the next twelve months.
+The Company does not expect its current capital resources to be sufficient to cover its corporate operating costs and potential mineral property acquisitions or significant exploration expenditures through the next twelve months.
+As such, the Company will continue to seek to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
 Actual funding requirements may vary from those planned due to a number of factors, including expanded exploration activity and property acquisition opportunities.
-The Company believes it will be able to raise additional equity capital as required, but recognizes the uncertainty attached thereto.